zowe/docs-site/docs/user-guide/install-zos.md

 ## Starting and stopping the Zowe runtime on z/OS

-Zowe has three runtime components on z/OS, the explorer server, the Zowe Application Framework server, and API Mediation Layer.
+Zowe has three runtime components on z/OS, the explorer server, the Zowe Application Server, and API Mediation Layer.
 When you run the ZOWESVR PROC, it starts all these components.
-The Zowe Application Framework server startup script also starts the zSS server, so starting the ZOWESVR PROC starts all the four servers, and stopping it stops all four.
+The Zowe Application Server startup script also starts the zSS server, so starting the ZOWESVR PROC starts all the four servers, and stopping it stops all four.

 ### Starting the ZOWESVR PROC